duyvu1999pro/Tool/Enumerate/web path scanner/dirsearch/README.md

 Configuration
 ---------------

-Default values for dirsearch flags can be edited in the configuration file, by default is `default.conf` but you can select another file with the `--config` flag
+By default, `config.ini` inside your dirsearch directory is used as the configuration file but you can select another file via `--config` flag or `DIRSEARCH_CONFIG` environment variable.

 ```ini
 # If you want to edit dirsearch default configurations, you can